bahiensed/dbahiense/README.md

 # Hi!
 I'm Douglas Bahiense...
-... a philosopher in substance, a programmer by accident and an educator by vocation.
+... a philosopher in substance, a programmer by accident, an educator by vocation, and a mountaineer for fun.

 "Non solum provectos debet instruere, sed (...) etiam incipientes erudire."